cosmos/cosmos/README.md

 incurring no cost as they no longer have deposits locked up.
-This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable (assuming an accountable BFT algorithm like Tendermint consensus).
+This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable (assuming a fork-accountable BFT algorithm like Tendermint consensus).
 Long Range Attacks are often thought to be a critical blow to proof-of-stake.

 Fortunately, the LRA can be mitigated as follows.
 First, for a validator to unbond, thereby recovering their deposit and no longer earning fees to